tosmi-ansible/ansible-pipeline-demo/README.md

 even upstream Kubernetes could also be leveraged.

 > :warning: **Persistent storage is required**: For Gitea and the
-> Automation Controller you are going to need persisten storage in
+> Automation Controller you are going to need persistent storage in
 > OpenShift or Kubernetes.

 Deploying our pipeline would also be possible without OpenShift.
 The